Honest Feedback

 The BookWriter Book Reviewer reads your entire manuscript and writes the review a genre-literate reader would leave: a calibrated star rating (no automatic five stars) and three paragraphs on the genuine highs and the real lows — so you know exactly where you stand before you publish.

-Get my honest review — $14.99Common questions
+Get my honest review — $14.99Frequently asked questions

 How do I know if my book is good enough to publish?